mplpl/unrar_amiga/README.md

 National characters are supported in passwords.
 A password can be given in the following forms:
 * from shell when asked
 * in command invocation using -p switch
-* from RAR envoronment variable
+* from RAR environment variable

 In each of the case above, only passwords containing national characters of currently selected locale are supported and should be given using locale encoding (as for file names described above).
 If the password is not using current locale charset, RAR_CODEPAGE need to be used to select it.